-Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring of Evidence compliance of All mulch should be harvested from areas that are to be denuded of vegetation during construction activities, provided that they are free of seed-bearing alien invasive plants; No harvesting of vegetation may be done outside the area to be disturbed by construction activities; Brush-cut mulch should be stored for as short a period as possible, and seed released from stockpiles can also be collected for use in the rehabilitation process.
+Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of and mixed as part of the topsoil (or applied as a top mulch) as this will aid revegetation and recovery when it is reapplied.
+All mulch should be harvested from areas that are to be denuded of vegetation during construction activities, provided that they are free of seed-bearing alien invasive plants; No harvesting of vegetation may be done outside the area to be disturbed by construction activities; Brush-cut mulch should be stored for as short a period as possible, and seed released from stockpiles can also be collected for use in the rehabilitation process.
 Seeding In some areas the natural regeneration of the vegetation may be poor and the application of seed to enhance vegetation recovery may be required as directed by the ECO.
 Seed should be collected from plants present at the site and should be used immediately or stored appropriately and used at the start of the following wet season.
 Seed can be broadcast onto the soil but should preferably be applied in conjunction with measures to improve seedling survival such as scarification of the soil surface or simultaneous application of mulch.
-Indigenous seeds may be harvested23 for purposes of re-vegetation in areas that are free of alien or invasive vegetation, either at the site prior to clearance or from suitable neighbouring sites; Seed may be harvested by hand and if necessary dried or treated appropriately; No seed of alien or foreign species should be used or brought onto the site.
+Indigenous seeds may be harvested29 for purposes of re-vegetation in areas that are free of alien or invasive vegetation, either at the site prior to clearance or from suitable neighbouring sites; Seed may be harvested by hand and if necessary dried or treated appropriately; No seed of alien or foreign species should be used or brought onto the site.
 Transplants Where succulent plants are available or other species which may survive translocation are present, individual plants can be dug out from areas about to be cleared and planted into areas which require revegetation.
-This can be an effective means of establishing indigenous species quickly, this is however unlikely to be a viable option at the current site as there are few suitable species present, but if the conditions are wet then most species have some probability of surviving.
+This can be an effective means of establishing indigenous species quickly, this is however unlikely to be a

-^{• 23} Any seed harvesting required must be done with the appropriate permits in place.
+^{• &}lt;sup>29 Any seed harvesting required must be done with the appropriate permits in place.